Jake Burger Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (4.85).
+- The Reds have a 4.83 team ERA that ranks 26th across all league pitching staffs.

-- The Reds give up the third-most home runs in baseball (160 total, 1.4 per game).
+- The Reds surrender the third-most home runs in baseball (161 total, 1.4 per game).

-- His most recent time out was on Friday against the Chicago Cubs, when the righty tossed three innings, surrendering four earned runs while giving up four hits.
+- In his last outing on Friday against the Washington Nationals, the right-hander threw eight innings, allowing three earned runs while surrendering five hits.

-- In 19 games this season, the 29-year-old has amassed an ERA of 6.98, with 7.3 strikeouts per nine innings.
-Opponents are batting .305 against him.
+- In 21 games this season, the 25-year-old has a 5.18 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .275 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.